-Equatorial Guinea: African Development Bank Approves €73.27 Million Loan For Youth Employment And Skills Development
+Equatorial Guinea: African Development Bank approves €73.27 million loan for youth employment and skills development

 Equatorial Guinea is currently grappling with a youth unemployment rate of 23.5 percent, with a particularly high rate among women (26.7 percent).
 These figures reflect a fundamental mismatch between educational training and labour market demands.
 An estimated 16.5 percent of youth are unemployed, untrained or have dropped out of school, often turning to the informal sector and contributing to social tensions.

-The country's technical and vocational education and training system has struggled with institutional budgetary constraints, receiving less than 2 percent of national resources, alongside inadequacies in curriculum development and skills recognition.
+The countr’’s technical and vocational education and training system has struggled with institutional budgetary constraints, receiving less than 2 percent of national resources, alongside inadequacies in curriculum development and skills recogniti .

 Legal Disclaimer: